Program Site Address:

 1. CASE REPORTS: The resident is required to write two case reports of publishable quality suitable for submission to a referred professional journal and that meet requirements set forth by the American Academy of Optometry for membership.
 The residency coordinator will help guide the resident with topic selection and preparation for the papers.
 A poster may be submitted in lieu of one case report.

-2. OPTOMETRIC MEETINGS: The resident is required to attend and present a case report at the Indian Health Service meeting.
-The resident is also required to attend a national optometric meeting, and is highly encouraged to fulfill this requirement via the attendance at the American Academy of Optometry meeting.
+2. OPTOMETRIC MEETINGS: The resident is required to attend and present a case report at the Indian Health Service meeting and Midwestern Residents’ Day.
+The resident is also required to attend a national optometric meeting, and is highly encouraged to fulfill this requirement via attendance at the American Academy of Optometry meeting.

 3. STEADY COMPLIANCE WITH ATTENDANCE AND PARTICIPATION AS IT PERTAINS TO SCHOLARLY AND DIDACTIC ACTVITIES AS SCHEDULED BY THE RESIDENCY COORDINATOR, INCLUDING THE FOLLOWING: